 I am a PhD candidate in the Department of Politics at Princeton specializing in American Politics and Quantitative Methods.
-Within American politics, my research primarily focuses on attitudes and measurement, contentious politics, , gender, and sexuality/LGBTQ politics.
+My research primarily focuses on attitudes and measurement, contentious politics, gender, and sexuality/LGBTQ politics.
 I received my BA in Political Science and Mathematics from the University of Colorado Boulder.

 In my dissertation, I use semi-structured interviews with members of the LGBTQ community to explore the relationship between alienation and political participation within a classed, raced, and gendered social context.
 These interviews explore how people conceptualize politics and power and resist their marginalization.
-I then develop an alternative to political efficacy to measure perceptions of power and validate the measure in a large-N setting.
-My semi-structured interviews explore how people define 'political', participate in different ways, think about power, and contest their marginalization.
+I then develop an alternative to political efficacy to measure perceptions of power and test the relationship between alienation and participation in a large-N setting.

-I am also a co-founder of Pride Politics, a group to support LGBTQ community and research in the Department of Politics.
+I am also a co-founder of Pride Politics, a group to support LGBTQ community and research in the Department of Politics at Princeton.

 rwbell at princeton dot edu